45L Energy Efficient Home Tax Credit

 - Substantial reconstruction or rehabilitation (some restrictions apply)

 How To Claim the 45L Tax Credit

-We've rated and inspected over 60,000 homes in Illinois, Indiana, and Michigan, and we even conduct IECC trainings for homebuilders.
+We've rated and inspected over 60,000 homes throughout the Midwest.
 We'll help you plan ahead so you can save money during construction and save in taxes afterward.

-Contact us today for questions about the 45L tax credit—or to schedule an appointment.
+Contact us today for questions about the 45L tax credit.